Israa-Idris/Churn-Analysis-in-R/README.md

   theme_minimal()
 ```
  ![](churn_rate_by_partners.png)

+ There is no difference in churn rate between customers with and without partners.

 ### 3. Create a Bar Plot for Internet Service and Churn

 ```r
 # Create a bar plot for Churn by Internet Service
 ggplot(data, aes(x = InternetService, fill = Churn)) +